Key Takeaways

 | Steer Axle | 12,000-14,000 lbs (varies) |

 State highways may have lower limits.
-Specialized permits can authorize higher weights, but only under controlled conditions.
+Specialized permits can authorize higher weights, but only under controlled conditions with specified routes, speeds, and escort requirements.
+Operating outside those permit conditions is treated the same as having no permit at all.

 Why Weight Limits Exist